 Sinusitis is a common ailment among children in which the lining of the sinuses swells due to irritation.
 This condition can be caused by a virus, as in the case of a typical cold, or a bacterial infection, which occurs when mucous gets trapped in the swollen sinuses and encourages germ growth.
 Sinusitis is usually accompanied by colds and allergies like hay fever, which initially makes it difficult to distinguish from viral rhinitis or the common cold.
 But if a child develops headaches and persistent bad breath along with their rhinitis and common cold symptoms, and if their nasal discharge eventually becomes thicker and takes on either a greenish or yellowish colour, that may be indicative of sinusitis.

 Some signs of sinusitis to watch out for in your child include colds that last more than 10 days, increased irritability, headaches, cough, and vomiting.
-If these symptoms persist beyond 12 weeks, your child may be suffering from long-term sinusitis, a condition that requires more comprehensive medical attention.
-Moreover, if left untreated, sinusitis can also lead to more serious medical conditions like meningitis.
+If these symptoms persist beyond 12 weeks, your child may be suffering from long-term sinusitis, a condition that requires more comprehensive medical attention, and it is a good idea to see an ENT (otorhinolaryngologist) specialist known as a rhinologist.
+If left untreated, sinusitis can also lead to more serious medical conditions like meningitis.

 Ensure Sufficient Hydration and Nutrient Intake